 Vision / Intent:

-The Mathematics Department will provide students with exciting, relevant and challenging Mathematics, delivered by dedicated staff.
-Students will understand the underlying principles of the mathematics they learn, making links and developing reasoning skills and logical thinking.
+The Mathematics Department will provide pupils with exciting, relevant and challenging Mathematics, delivered by dedicated staff.
+Pupils will understand the underlying principles of the mathematics they learn, making links and developing reasoning skills and logical thinking.
 They will progress towards being independent mathematicians who can identify and correct misconceptions for themselves.
-Students will develop their confidence to tackle a range of problems.
+Pupils will develop their confidence to tackle a range of problems.

 To achieve this, staff will design and develop simple and effective systems and interesting and effective teaching ideas and resources to enable classroom delivery and promote mathematics across the school.